How to Manage Azure Kubernetes Service Clusters using 'az aks' (with examples)

 Explanation:

-Example output:
+Example Output:

-Merged "aks_cluster" as current context in ~/.kube/config
+Merged "MyAKSCluster" as current context in /Users/username/.kube/config

-Use case 5: Get the upgrade versions available for an AKS cluster
+Use case 5: Get the Upgrade Versions Available for an AKS Cluster

 Code: